 CA Employment Law

-EEOC Complaint Process and Settlement Amounts in California
+Average EEOC Complaint Settlement Amounts in California (2026)

-EEOC Complaint Process and Settlement Amounts in California Read More »
+Average EEOC Complaint Settlement Amounts in California (2026) Read More »

 Key Takeaways Average timeline: Most California wrongful termination cases resolve within 1 to 3 years from initial filing to final resolution Settlement is faster: Approximately 95% of employment cases settle before trial, typically taking 6 to 18 months Administrative filing required: You must file with the Civil Rights Department (CRD) or EEOC before pursuing most